IvanBodnarash/buidl-n-borrow-dapp/README.md

 ![](./public/images/Buidl_n_borrow_logo_mini.png)

-This is the documentation && source code of **Build & Borrow**, built on Radix DLT.
+This is the documentation && source code of **Buidl & Borrow**, built on Radix DLT.

 ## Table of Content